Supergirl (Kara Zor-El): Martial artistry

-Unlike her cousin, Kara was taught to fight in Krypton as part of her tests, and at the Crucible Academy, being adept at various Kryptonian fighting styles like Klurkor and Torquasm Rao.
+Unlike her cousin, Kara was old enough to undergo martial arts training as part of her citizenship tests, and at the Crucible Academy, gained a high level of mastery in various Kryptonian fighting styles like Klurkor and Torquasm Rao.
 Supergirl also learned the art of Bagua under I-Ching's instructions.
 She practiced how to manipulate her Chi or Qi to gain better control of her powers due to them becoming overwhelmed after her conflict with the Fatal Five.
 Superman recommended guardianship with I-Ching to Supergirl first.
 In addition to training in Krypton, Kara was trained by Batman in advanced martial arts and trained with the Amazons in Themyscira in unarmed and armed combat, Amazonas martial arts, fencing, Shield handling, and other Amazon weapons.
 She trained with Wonder Woman and Artemis extensively.

 Other versions

 There are numerous alternate versions of Supergirl.
 The most notable is Power Girl (real name Kara Zor-L, also known as Karen Starr) who first appeared in All Star Comics #58 (January/February 1976).

 Power Girl is the Earth-Two counterpart of Supergirl and the first cousin of Kal-L, Superman of the pre-Crisis Earth-Two.
 The infant Power Girl's parents enabled her to escape the destruction of Krypton.
 Although she left the planet at the same time that Superman did, her ship took much longer to reach Earth-Two.

 She has superhuman strength and the ability to fly and is the first chairwoman of the Justice Society of America.
 She sports a bob of blond hair; wears a distinctive white, red, and blue costume; and has an aggressive fighting style.
 Throughout her early appearances in All Star Comics, she is often at odds with Wildcat because his penchant for talking to her as if she were an ordinary human female rather than a superpowered Kryptonian annoys her.

 She also fought alongside the Sovereign Seven team, replacing Rampart after his death though that series is not considered to be part of canon in the DC universe.

 The 1985 limited series Crisis on Infinite Earths eliminated Earth-Two, causing her origin to change; she became the granddaughter of the Atlantean sorcerer Arion.
 However, story events culminating in the 2005–2006 Infinite Crisis limited series restored her status as a refugee from the Krypton of the destroyed pre-Crisis Earth-Two universe.

 Like the original Kara's Streaky, Power Girl has a cat, featured in a story by Amanda Conner in Wonder Woman #600.